 If you would like to develop your skills there are lots of learning opportunities available at University College Isle of Man, Age Concern, Leonard Cheshire drop-in and libraries in Ramsey, Peel, Onchan, Castletown, Douglas and Port Erin.

 There are also lots of opportunities to volunteer your digital skills and expertise with a local charity or voluntary group, or informally support family, friends, colleagues or neighbours.
+For more information about volunteering and local charities, visit Volunteer.

 If you’re a business, charity or local authority, please take a look at our Digital Inclusion Charter.
 If you have any questions or your organisation would like to sign up to it, to pledge to support staff, volunteers and customers to develop their digital skills contact us on +44 1624 685780 or email: firstname.lastname@example.org.